zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-interceptor.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Entity Framework - Interceptor Configuration
+# Implementing Entity Framework Command Interception in Code

 One of the new features of Entity Framework 6 is the possibility of configuring our model using code instead of the traditional configuration files (`app.config` / `web.config`).
 Also, we now have many other configurations that can be modified using the DbConfiguration class.